Louigee-creator/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script displays the contents of the current directory, including hidden files, in the long format
+This script displays the contents of the current directory in the long format, with user and group IDs displayed numerically, and hidden files